2sang/markdown-notes/machinelearning/RL/RL1.md

 #### Introduction

 Same problem -> decision making. across many field. optimal way to make decision.
-Many different fields.
+There are **many different similar fields.**

 What makes RL different from other ML paradigms?